cankut/image-to-prime/README.md

 ## usage
 - use `main.py` to search for a prime (you can spawn multiple processes to speed up search.)
 - use `json_to_image.py` to generate 1:1 size image of the number
-- use `json_to_ann.py` to generate zoomed and annotated version of the number
+- use `json_to_ann.py` to generate zoomed and annotated image of the number

 ```python
 # SEARCH FOR PRIME